Close Menu

 2. How does the call schedule work?

 • Residents take call on a rotation basis from home one week at a time.
 Call involves handling any clinical or anatomical pathology questions which arise during off hours.
 There is usually an average of one phone call per 24-hour period.
 No grossing is required on Sundays.
-Residents on call perform any autopsies that arrive over the weekend.
-This can include Sunday autopsies.

 3. What are the parking arrangements for residents?

-• Free surface parking, and free garage parking for chief residents, is provided.
+• Free surface parking and free garage parking for chief residents is provided.

 4. What are some strengths of the program?